Observability and Tracing for Vercel AI SDK in Next.js and Node.js

 ## Overview

-The [Vercel AI SDK](https://ai-sdk.dev/) exposes OpenTelemetry hooks via `experimental_telemetry`.
-Laminar is OpenTelemetry-native, so you get full traces of `generateText`, `streamText`, `generateObject`, `streamObject`, tool calls, and provider-level request and response payloads with a single tracer wired in.
+Laminar is OpenTelemetry-native, so it captures full traces of every [Vercel AI SDK](https://ai-sdk.dev/) call: `generateText`, `streamText`, `embed`, tool calls, and provider-level request and response payloads.

 What Laminar captures: